yegorsokolov/BotCopier/docs/README.md

 Traces will then appear in the Jaeger UI at ``http://localhost:16686``.

+## gRPC Telemetry

+`docs/grpc_pipeline.md` describes how trade and metric events are streamed to a Python service over gRPC using Protocol Buffers.

 ## Active Learning

 Strategies exported from this project can highlight trades where the model is